 Diversity Job Search

 More and more, companies are looking for diversity in their hiring needs because diversity leads to more out-of-the box thinking and broader perspectives.
 One of the best places for go for specialty articles relevant for different groups of people is the Diversity Village area of IMDiversity.com.

 I was very honored to be selected to speak at the national Women for Hire event at Navy Pier in Chicago, which was organized by Tory Johnson from Good Morning America.
 She has a website with lots of great resources at WomenForHire.com.
-Also for women, I recommend checking out the specialty job board Women's Job List.
-Although the jobs themselves are not exclusively for women, there are numerous articles and information posted to help women seeking work.
+There are numerous articles and information posted to help women seeking work.

 Lastly, if you have a disability, then disABLED person is a really great organization.
 They have been helping job seekers with a premier Job Board for people with disabilities since 2002.
 They boast 250,000 active jobs from all across the U.S. posted by companies who are looking to hire people with disabilities.

 One of the biggest challenges in job search can be getting started on your chosen career which is only made more difficult as you hunt through job boards with thousands of jobs from entry level to the top of the corporate chain.
 Or what if you are searching for an internship?
 Most of those are not found on job boards.
 Two places that can help you out are College Recruiter and Intern Jobs.
 Both of these are great for finding internships and entry level positions for college students and recent graduates.

 If you’re looking for some part time work either over the holiday or over the summer, you can always check out Snagajob.com to find hourly positions that are local to you.

 Telecommute and Remote Jobs